Areas & Ranges

 The tallest peak in the range is Mount Redoubt at 10,197 feet tall.
 It is an active stratovolcano covered in glaciers.
 Despite its modest elevation, climbing Mount Redoubt is a major endeavor, and is not to be taken lightly.
 The peak is extremely remote, and if you run into trouble rescue may be days away.
 Due to Mount Redoubt's close proximity to the coast, severe weather is a common occurance.

 The 6679 ft tall Mashuskin Volcano.
 The volcano is covered by many glaciers, and is a significant peak to climb despite its modest elevation.
+A 6,000ft mountain in this range appears enourmous due to the vertical relief rising from sea level.
+Photo courtesy of SummitPost member cgclimber.

 A large glacier in the Aleutian Range.
 Glacier travel is required in order to climb many of the high peaks in the Aleutian range.